HEC Liège – Management School of the University of Liège. Rue Louvrex 14, Liège

 Wang, H., & Qian, C. (2011), “Corporate Philanthropy and Corporate Financial Performance: The Roles of Stakeholder Response and Political Access”, Academy of Management Journal, 54:6, 1159–1181.

-The next full edition of the SEPHI seminar will take place during the second semester of the academic year 2019-2020.
-The dates will be announced soon.
+The next full edition of the SEPHI seminar will take place on May 28 & 29, 2020.

-If you are potentially interested, please contact Professor Huybrechts before October 31st, 2019.
+If you are potentially interested, please contact Professor Huybrechts (B.Huybrechts@uliege.be) before February 14, 2020.